aspect-build/toolchains_protoc/README.md

 ### Troubleshooting

 What if you still see that protoc is compiling?

+1. Check that toolchains_protoc `bazel_dep` is BEFORE `protobuf`, see Installation above.
-This means that there is still a transitive dependency on the `com_google_protobuf` module, likely from some macro call in your `WORKSPACE` file.
+1. This could mean that there is still a transitive dependency on the `com_google_protobuf` module, likely from some macro call in your `WORKSPACE` file.

 > TODO: explain how to track down where the `com_google_protobuf` dependency is coming from.